-International mining houses, with assets across multiple geographies and commodities, need EHS software that can accommodate the broad and diverse requirements of the organization, software that is by definition enterprise-class.
+International mining houses need robust environment, health and safety (EHS) software that can accommodate their organization’s broad and diverse requirements, software that is by definition enterprise-class.

-What then constitutes enterprise-class EHS software?
-Beyond the obvious need for stability and performance with large user and transaction volumes, there are six other criteria that need to be closely analysed when selecting a preferred product.
+But what does that mean?
+Beyond the obvious need for stability and performance with large user and transaction volumes, there are six other criteria that need to be closely analysed when selecting your preferred product.

 1. Configurability at site/region level

-Global mining houses will be faced with region-specific requirements, as well as requirements based on what commodity is being mined, and how it is being mined: open cast or underground, or marine.
+It’s taxing managing the myriad region-specific requirements mining houses have to meet these days.
+And then there are the requirements based on what commodity is being mined, and how it is being mined: open cast,underground, or marine.

-Enterprise-class EHS software needs to be able to apply business rules that hide or show fields, tabs, reports and process flows based on asset and site-level requirements.
-This cannot be at the expense of standardization and meaningful corporate reporting, however, and these region-, asset- or site-specific enhancements need to be built around a common core, fields and processes that all assets complete and adhere to.
+The EHS software you choose needs to allow you to hide or show fields, tabs, reports and process flows based on asset and site-level requirements.
+This cannot be at the expense of standardization and meaningful corporate reporting.
+Also, look for software that builds these region-, asset- or site-specific enhancements around a common core – it must have fields and processes that all assets can complete and adhere to.

 2. Integrated risk management

 Users will use a system better and enter more accurate information if they are able to do so in their home language.
-Modern tools such as Google Translate or Azure’s Translator allow for real-time (and ever-improving) translation of text into other languages, allowing users’ descriptions of events etc to be automatically translated into the company’s principal language.
+Modern tools such as Google Translate or Azure’s Translator allow for the real-time (and ever-improving) translation of text into many different languages, allowing users’ descriptions of events and the other information they enter into the systerm to be automatically translated into the company’s principal language.

 4. Ease of integration